 Our long tradition of meaningful Jewish education in Fort Wayne has been fostered by the hard work and dedication of teachers, rabbis and educators.
 We’re also fortunate to have the Rabbi Richard B. Safran Library as a resource.
 The Temple also encourages our young people’s involvement with the Temple’s Junior Youth Group and FOrTY, as well as Jewish summer camps and NFTY programs.

 Questions?
 Contact us at (260) 744-4245 or email@example.com.

 A Great Year Of Jewish Learning Beginning Soon!

 Questions?
 Please contact us at (260) 744-4245 or office@TempleCAV.org for membership information or with questions about our school.
-Families must be a members of the Temple to enroll children.

 The Religious School at Congregation Achduth Vesholom seeks to provide an enriching learning experience that engenders a deeper, more purposeful appreciation of our students’ spiritual heritage.

 - To implant in our students and their families a feeling of belonging to the Jewish community.

 - To teach Jewish values, traditions, history and culture.